Stari89/izi-crawler/README.md

         nvm install 20.10.0
         nvm use 20.10.0
     ```
--   Navigate to `/src/client-mobile-v1` folder in your terminal
+-   Navigate to `/src/client-mobile-v1` folder in your terminal:
     ```
-        cd /src/client-mobile-v1
+    cd ./src/client-mobile-v1
     ```
 -   Install npm packages:
     ```
     npm install
     ```

 ### Debug

--   Navigate to `/src/client-mobile-v1` folder in your terminal
+-   Navigate to `/src/client-mobile-v1` folder in your terminal:
     ```
-        cd /src/client-mobile-v1
+    cd ./src/client-mobile-v1
     ```
 -   Start the Expo development server with command:
     ```
     npm run start
     ```
--   If you wish to debug on physical device, scan the QR code with Expo Go app (Android) or the Camera app (iOS).
+-   If you wish to debug on a physical device, scan the QR code with Expo Go app (Android) or the Camera app (iOS).
 -   If you wish to debug on an emulator, follow this instruction: [Virtual Device Manager](https://developer.android.com/studio/run/managing-avds) for Android **and make sure your emulator has the Play Store enabled**.
 Once you have your emulator up and running, follow Expo's development server instructions on how to debug (basically you just press "A" button on your keyboard).
 -   Have fun.